SESYNC-ci/syllabi/docs/_posts/2020-07-13-sabm-course.md

 [//]: # " Edit this block to show the syllabus and schedule for your bootcamp. "

 ## Schedule

-**Plenary sessions begin promptly at 9:00 am.** Breakfast snacks (e.g., granola bars) and coffee/tea are provided at 8:30am on-site.
-If you would like a more substantial breakfast, it is suggested that you eat at your hotel or a nearby restaurant prior to arriving at SESYNC.
-Coffee/Tea and snack breaks are at 10:30 am and 3:30 pm, and on-site lunch provided by SESYNC at 12:30 pm.
-Trainees are responsible for their own dinner arrangements (we can make recommendations).

 | Pre-Course Readings |  | 1.
 Railsback, S. and Grimm, V. (2019).
 Models, Agent-Based Models, and the Modeling Cycle.
 In: Railsback, S. and Grimm, V., Agent-based and Individual-Based Modeling: A Practical Introduction, Second Edition.
 Princeton UP.
      |